The-Normal-One1/To-Do-List/README.md

 - VSCode or any other equivalent code editor
 - Node Package Manager (For installing packages like Lighthous, webhint & stylelint used for checking for debugging bad codes before deployment)

+# Features implemented:

+- Responsive HTML page
+- Integrated webpack
+- dynamic to-do list dom manipulation
+- Add a task to list [Hit enter key to add a new task]
+- Edit a task to list [this is done by clicking the added task one time and hit enter key to save to list]
+- Save current state to local-storage.
+- Addition of unit test using Jest.

 ## Getting Started

 ### Setup